grafana/beyla/docs/sources/configure/options.md

 <a id="printer"></a>

-Prints any instrumented trace on the standard output (stdout).
+Prints any instrumented trace on the standard output.
 The value of this option specify the format to be used when printing the trace.
 Valid formats are: